InAbsencia/inabsentia.io/src/about.md

 {: style="text-align: justify;"}

 Most people know me as "InAbsentia" in the *nix and software communities.
 I've been using open-source *nix based operating systems since 2015 after getting extremely frustrated with the locked down nature of Microsoft's Windows platform.
-Ever since then I've become an open-source and freedom advocate.
+Ever since then I've become an open source and freedom advocate.
 {: style="text-align: justify;"}

 I started using computers at a very young age and I was fascinated by what they could do.
 This started a life long passion in computer science and software engineering.